Cxntrxl/AdvancedStructureSkinsSDK/README.md

 # Advanced Structure Skins
-Compatible with skins created for Buttered Lily's Skin Manager.
+Compatible with skins created for ButteredLily's Skin Manager.

 Advanced Structure Skins allows users to create custom shaders for structures, providing creators with extreme flexibility, albeit also introducing additional complexity and potential incompatibilities.

 This mod *may* remove game functionality, including but not limited to visible grounded effects, grounded vertex offsets and on-collision structure shaking, depending which shaders are used (as these features are implemented in the shader and must be rebuilt by skin creators.)

 # For Users
 Skins are super easy to import and use!
-This mod uses the same format as existing skins, so it's essentially plug-and-play if you already have Buttered Lily's Skin Manager installed.
+This mod uses the same format as existing skins, so it's essentially plug-and-play if you already have ButteredLily's Skin Manager installed.

 For those who do not have it installed, here's the folder structure you'll want to create:
 ```